 - Electricity, water and heat (please conserve!)

-- Mileage (if the host drives you somewhere)
+- Mileage (if the host agrees to drive you somewhere)

 - Dinner with your hosts in a restaurant (if they invite you)